 Lessons are structured around the concrete - pictorial -abstract approach, providing opportunities throughout for discussion, using mathematical vocabulary, developing mathematical thinking and using multiple representations.
-There should be opportunities for each child to record independently in every lesson (in different ways).
+There should be opportunities to record independently in every lesson (in different ways).

-The teaching is episodic and whole-class based with everyone generally covering the same content.
+The teaching is episodic and whole-class based with everyone covering the same content.
 Guided groups and keep-up/catch-up sessions are led by qualified teachers.
 Teaching assistants may circulate during the main part of the lesson, or take the lead on some whole class activities.
-There is an additional fact fluency session timetabled to take place at least 4x a week in order to develop fluency with basic number facts, such as number bonds, addition facts and multiplication tables - these are often led by teaching assistants.
-Daily 2 minute chanting is another aspect of developing fact fluency.
+There is an additional fact fluency session at least 3x a week in order to develop fluency with basic number facts.